teaching-on-testbeds/hello-fabric/index.md

 ![](images/fabric-bastion-username.png)

 **Your project ID**: In the FABRIC Portal, click on "User Profile" and then "My Roles and Projects".
-Scroll down and find the "Project ID", then copy it.
+Select your project, then scroll down and find the "Project ID", then copy it.

 ![](images/fab-project-id.png)